web3-identity/cns-contracts/docs/Web3Controller.md

 To purchase a submain of `web3` users need to the follow steps:

 1. Call `makeCommitment` to calculate commitment hash.
-2. Call `commit` to submit commitment by sending transaction.
+2. Call `commit` or `commitWithName` to submit commitment by sending transaction.
-3. Call `register` to register the name by sending transaction and value.
+3. Call `register` or `registerWithFiat` to register the name by sending transaction and value.

 ## APIs